 On the seventh day of the voyage, the Bodhisatta’s ship sprang a leak, and many passengers died.
 The Bodhisatta picked a random man to be his servant, and the two of them covered their bodies with oil, filled their stomachs with powdered sugar and ghee, and jumped into the ocean to swim toward home.

 The goddess assigned to save virtuous people from shipwrecks had been shirking her duties, but on the seventh day she scanned the seas and saw the Bodhisatta in trouble.
 Jumping into action, she flew over the waters and gave him a golden plate of divine meats, but the Bodhisatta refused it because it was a holy day.
-She told the Bodhisatta she was there to rescue him because he had offered his shoes to a private Buddha.
-She gave him a three-hundred fifty-meter long ship built of and filled with the seven treasures (golden oars, silver sails, sapphire masts, etc.) and led him home.
+She told the Bodhisatta that she was there to rescue him because he had offered his shoes to a private Buddha.
+She gave him a three-hundred-fifty-meter-long ship built of and filled with treasures—golden oars, silver sails, sapphire masts—and led him home.
 He lived out his days in righteousness, distributing alms without end.

 In the Lifetime of the Buddha

 One time after hearing a sermon from the Buddha, a lay follower invited him to his house for alms on seven straight days.
-On the last day he gave the Buddha and five hundred other disciples a special gift of shoes.
-The Buddha thanked the man and told this story about the time he himself had made a donation of shoes to a Buddha.
+On the last day, he gave the Buddha and five hundred disciples a special gift of shoes.
+The Buddha thanked the man and told this story about the time he himself had donated shoes to a Buddha.